B2B dealer program: The ultimate guide for increasing channel sales 2024

 Your shiny new dealer engagement website will need a name and identity so you’ll need to purchase a domain name.
 Be sure to pick something brand-consistent and transparent, and its usually best to emphasise the knowledge or community aspect e.g. if your company is called ACME you might choose ACME-hub.com or ACME-academy.com etc. Your website styling should likewise be consistent with your brand's look and feel.
 Again, the right software platform will make this easy.

-Of course, people will only register with your program if there is a good reason for them to do so, so you need to think about what will offer real value to your dealers.
+Of course, people will only register with your deal registration program if there is a good reason for them to do so, so you need to think about what will offer real value to your dealers.
 Dealership managers and owners are most motivated by things that help them run their businesses better, so tell them how your program will help them!

 That might include: